Kuuuube/Circular_Area/wiki/circular_control_panel.md

 # Circular Control Panel

+Circular Control Panel is a filter that can be used to control various options about Circular Area mappings.
+It can be found and enabled in the filters tab.

 ## Explanation of the Values:

 **Mapping Name:** The name of the filter to apply the below values to.
 See [Filter List](https://github.com/Kuuuube/Circular_Area/blob/main/wiki/filter_list.md#filter-list) for a list of valid filter names.